Novactive/NovaeZSlackBundle/bundle/Resources/doc/INSTALL.md

 ![Step2]

-You will have to do something in each of this circled items.
+You will have to do something in each of this circled items above.

 #### Incoming Webhooks

 ![Step3]

-That is basically here that you are going to configure how eZ will be able to send Message in your channel.
+That is basically here that you are going to configure how eZ will be able to send Message in your channel(s).

-One webhook == One channel, you course you can create multiple Incoming Webhooks and setup the bundle to send Message in each of them.
+`1 webhook` **==** `1 channel`, of course you can create multiple Incoming Webhooks and setup the bundle to send Message in each of them.

-> in the `notifications.channels` array
+> Config in the `notifications.channels` array

 #### Interactive Components

-On left select "Interactive Components" and provide an URL to your website(a callback).
+On the left select "Interactive Components" and provide an URL to your website(a callback).
 That is the first URL on which Slack will communicate with eZ.

 Just change the "HOST" in the following, this bundle provides the routes, you should fill in something like: